chrishow/chrishow/README.md

 # Hi!

-I'm Chris How.

-I have almost 25 years experience as a web/web-app developer.

-My main focuses are:
-+ PHP
-+ Laravel
-+ CSS
-+ Javascript
-+ SQL
-+ Linux admin
+I'm Chris How, a seasoned web and web-app developer with nearly 25 years of experience.
+My expertise spans PHP, Laravel, CSS, Javascript, SQL, and Linux administration.

+While I have extensive experience with WordPress (who hasn't?), I currently pivoting away from that, concentrating on Laravel (I've been using it since v2!) and diving into AI and LLMs.

-I'm available for freelance work/short-term gigs, consultancy and longer contracts.
+Currently available for freelance adventures, short-term gigs, consultancy quests, and epic contracts.
+Let's build some digital kingdoms together!

-I also do a lot of WordPress (though I'm trying to pivot away from it), and am increasing my exposure with AI and LLMs.

-I'm based in Spain.
-Native English 🇬🇧 and working Spanish 🇪🇸.
+I am based in Spain, am a native English speaker 🇬🇧, and I have working proficiency in Spanish 🇪🇸.

+Feel free to reach out for professional collaborations or inquiries.